dbowden713/dcc-trusted/README.md

 # dcc-trusted

 This is a python-based plugin for the Hexchat IRC client that adds simple commands to whitelist other users (usually bots) for DCC file transfer offers.
-With this whitelist, users can set Hexchat auto accept DCC offers without fear of being sent files by random users.
+With this whitelist, users can set Hexchat to auto accept DCC offers without fear of being sent files by random users.

 ### Installation